ON-DEMAND

 Construction 4.0 promises smarter, tech-enabled safety — wearables, AI hazard detection, predictive systems — yet the industry still faces silent risks that tech alone won’t solve.
 Stress, fatigue, and psychological strain present tremendous risk on-site and off, with construction workers now significantly more likely to die from suicide than from falls from height.

-This live debate brings together industry leaders to explore how we prevent technology from outpacing culture, including:
+This on-demand session brings together industry leaders to explore how we prevent technology from outpacing culture, including:

 - If psychological risk now outweighs many physical hazards, why is it still treated as secondary?